 Looking back on this time there were a lot of things that took me by surprise.
 I talked to three other friends (ranging in age from 25 to 35-years-old) who also recently had c-sections to get their perspectives and see what we had in common and what differed.

-How quickly Logan was delivered from when we first heard that we needed an emergency c-section to birth — it all happened within an hour.
+How quickly our son was delivered from when we first heard that we needed an emergency c-section to birth — it all happened within an hour.
 On the other hand my three friends labored for hours before a c-section was necessary.

 I was terrified of getting the spinal and it ended up being not too bad.
 It wasn’t painful in the sharp, pinching pain I was expecting to feel, but it did feel weird.
-I wish I had a better way to explain the sensation…you could definitely feel the needle, but it didn’t hurt per say.
+I wish I had a better way to explain the sensation…you could definitely feel the needle, but it didn’t hurt.

 Peeing after removing the catheter was an experience.
 I knew I had to go, but had to force my body to actually follow through with the action and even then sometimes nothing would happen.
 I ended up drinking a lot of water to get to the point where I had to pee and couldn’t control it.
 One friend suffered severe constipation as a result of the pain meds, however, nurses do offer a stool softener to help you go.